-Longer days and warmer weather brings a sigh of relief to us horse lovers.
+Longer days and warmer weather bring a sigh of relief to us, horse lovers.
 Outdoor lessons, relaxing trail rides, and highly anticipated horse shows are just a few activities that we look forward to all winter.
 But one thing that we (and our horses) don’t exactly look forward to is the return of flies, pests, and all things creepy-crawly.
 But not to fear.
 There are plenty of things you can do to keep you and your horse more comfortable during these “buggy” months!
 We’ll dive into ways to prevent flies from overtaking your farm in the first place, and then ways to manage the pests if they’ve already moved in.

 Sometimes the best way to manage flies and insects is through prevention.
-Following a feed-through, fly control system can be a significant way to stop insects before they become a problem.
+Following a feed-through fly control system can be a significant way to stop insects before they become a problem.
 A “feed-through” system involves using insect growth regulators (IGR’s) that inhibit the proper growth cycle of an insect.
 The IGR keeps the fly larva from developing an exoskeleton, causing them to die.
 Garlic and apple cider vinegar are natural options for feed-through control.
 Insects prefer an acidic environment, so the garlic and apple cider vinegar make your horse’s pH balance more alkaline.
 While this doesn’t kill the insects, it deters them from even making an appearance.

 These bad boys are tiny wasps that break the insect life cycle by eating fly larva and then laying eggs in the pupa, so the entire cycle starts again.
 If “tiny wasps” thoroughly freaked you out, no need to worry, these are nocturnal, non-stinging wasps so pose no danger to you.
 They’re just your friendly neighborhood fly killer!

 A staple in every equestrian’s summer tack box is some good ‘ole fly spray!
-It is the equivalent to non-horsey people’s “bug spray” and can be a major lifesaver for your horse!
-There are a multitude of different fly sprays on the market today depending on what your desires are.
+It is the equivalent of non-horsey people’s “bug spray” and can be a major lifesaver for your horse!
+There is a multitude of different fly sprays on the market today depending on what your desires are.
 Chemical or natural formulas, water, or oil-based...
 All of them have their merits depending on what you’re specifically looking for.

 A great product for those looking for a natural option!
 It’s formulated with peppermint, citronella, and geraniol essential oils to deter and kill insects.
 Not only does it smell good….
 But it WORKS!